NonoHM/nonohm.github.io/_posts/2024-03-17-THM-Governance-&-Regulation.md

 ### Implmenting NIST 800-53

 **Program Management** is one of the most crucial point of the framework.
 It dictates establishing, implementing, and monitoring organisation-wide programs for information security and privacy while safeguarding the processed, stored, or transmitted through systems.
-These subcontrols needs to be implmented:
+These subcontrols need to be implmented:

 {% include figure.liquid path="/assets/img/images/thm_governance_&_regulation/Hyv1LoERT.png" title="PM Controls" class="img-fluid rounded z-depth-1 bg-white" %}